metti/stg/doc/stg.md

 ### Options

-*   `--process-dwarf`
+*   `--skip-dwarf`

-    Enable DWARF processing, when reading ELF files.
-For other formats this options does nothing.
+    Disable DWARF processing, when reading ELF files.
+For other formats this option does nothing.

 ## Merge